-There are lots of different ways to build a model of a cell – plant or animal – but these are ten of the best, most awesome ways to make a cell model.
+There are lots of different ways to ways to make a cell model, whether you choose a plant or an animal cell.
+But, the following are some of our favorites.
 Some are edible, some are not, but they’re all super cool.

 1. Cell Cake